-Under the environmental assessment (EA) requirements for electricity projects, the Ministry of the Environment, Conservation and Parks (MECP or the Ministry), has classified electricity projects based on the type of fuel to be used, the size and, in some cases, the efficiency of the planned facility.
+For the purposes of this Guide, the Ministry of the Environment, Conservation and Parks (MECP or the Ministry) has classified electricity projects based on the type of fuel to be used, the size and, in some cases, the efficiency of the planned facility.
 There are three categories of projects, each with different requirements (see Chart 1: Electricity Project Classification).

 Category A projects are those which are expected to have minimal environmental effects.
-These projects do not require approval under the Environmental Assessment Act, and are not designated as being subject to the Act in the Electricity Projects Regulation.
-Although projects in this category are not subject to EA requirements under the Electricity Projects Regulation, they are required to comply with any other applicable existing legislative requirements.
-In addition, if Crown resources are necessary to carry out a project, there may be requirements under the Environmental Assessment Act related to the disposition of Crown resources that must also be fulfilled (e.g., an environmental review by the Ministry of Natural Resources and Forestry (MNRF) prior to the occupation or sale of Crown land).
-If there are significant environmental effects associated with a project in Category A, the Minister of the Environment, Conservation and Parks can recommend to the Lieutenant Governor (Cabinet) that a regulation be made to designate as a project as one subject to an individual environmental assessment (individual EA) under the Environmental Assessment Act.
+These projects do not require approval under the Environmental Assessment Act, and are not designated as being subject to the Act in the Comprehensive EA Projects Regulation.
+Although projects in this category are not subject to the Environmental Assessment Act, they are required to comply with any other applicable existing legislative requirements.
+In addition, if Crown resources are necessary to carry out a project, there may be requirements under the Environmental Assessment Act related to the disposition of rights to Crown resources that must also be fulfilled (e.g., an environmental review by the Ministry of Natural Resources and Forestry (MNRF) prior to sale of or issuance of authorization for the occupation of Crown land).
+If there are significant environmental effects associated with a project in Category A, the Minister of the Environment, Conservation and Parks can recommend to the Lieutenant Governor